Cam Newton Award

 3. Anthony Gordon, Washington State

-Can you believe that there were some who didn’t think Jalen Hurts was worthy of being a first-round draft pick in College Fantasy Football this season?
+Can you believe that some didn’t think Jalen Hurts was worthy of being a first-round draft pick in college fantasy football this season?
 A dual-threat quarterback with big-game experience coming into one of the most high-powered offensive systems in all of college football.
-I had Hurts ranked at No. 2 overall and turns out that was even too low.
-4,500 total yards and 49 touchdowns later, the Oklahoma quarterback lapped the field in CFF in 2019, averaging 41 FPPG and scored over 100 points more than the next closest player in all of college football.
+I had Hurts ranked at No. 2 overall, and turns out that was even too low.
+4,500 total yards and 49 touchdowns later, the Oklahoma quarterback lapped the field in CFF in 2019, averaging 41 FPPG and scoring over 100 points more than the next closest player in all of college football.
 In four-point passing TD leagues, Hurts topped 30 fantasy points scored in all but one week this season.
 That’s Lamar Jackson-esque—a comparison I didn’t think we would see again for quite some time.
 There is no other choice for the Cam Newton Award this season than Jalen Hurts.

 by Mike Bainbridge